YingyiH/DoriWorld/README.md

 Yingyi He

 ## Description
 This repo remains all files of a shooting game.
 It made by pygame and Flask.
+This project is to practice the skill of python OOP, python flask and pygame.

 ## Instruction
   1. Open web page "app.py"